 Day 01: Land in Kathmandu, 1300m

-You will land at the Tribhuvan International Airport in Kathmandu.
+You will land at the Tribhuvan International Airport in Kathmandu on the very first day of 16 Days Manaslu Circuit Trek.
 Our staff will receive you at the airport.
 We will then transfer you to your hotel in Kathmandu in a private vehicle.

 Get some rest.
 You can walk around the city lights in Thamel in the evening.
 It is a famous tourist hub.
 There are lots of Cafes that organizes live music too.
-Overnight in Kathmandu.
+Overnight in Kathmandu on the first day of our Manaslu Circuit Trek Itinerary.

 Day 02: Trek Preparation or Sightseeing Tour